-Isadora (1968) from Johnny Web (Uncle Scoopy)
+Isadora (1968) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

 The film could have compensated for its unfocused script with some great musical numbers, but the dancing scenes are mostly repetitive.
-If you watch this film without knowing anything about Duncan's contribution to dance (which places you in the same boat with me), you will conclude that Duncan's entire schtick consisted of prancing about like a twelve year old dreaming of being a dancer, wearing flowing gowns, trailing a diaphanous scarf, bending her knees, pointing her toes, waving her arms, and acting "free".
-I'm sure that must have been some of what Duncan did, but surely not the whole shebang!
-I guess I could have handled watching this once, but the process of prancing around the room must have occupied close to an hour of the film's running time, and it looked exactly the same every time.
-(One of her lovers actually said "will you stop prancing around the goddamned room" just as I was thinking the same thing!)
-I did, however, enjoy the prancing a lot more on the one occasion when she did it naked.
+If you watch this film without knowing anything about Duncan's contribution to dance (which places you in the boat with me), you will conclude that Duncan's entire schtick consisted of wearing flowing gowns, trailing a diaphanous scarf, bending her knees, pointing her toes, waving her arms, and acting "free" while prancing about like a twelve year old who dreams of being a dancer.
+I suppose Duncan must have done some of that on stage, but surely it could not have been her entire bag of tricks.
+I would not have complained if she had done this once, but the process of prancing aimlessly around a room must occupy close to an hour of the film's running time, and it looks exactly the same every time.
+In fact, I was about ready to shout, "Will you stop prancing around the goddamned room?" at the screen, when one of her lovers uttered those exact words!

-No DVD info
+• No Region 1 DVD info

 NUDITY REPORT